-The homing command is processed at the leading edge (ON edge) of the HOME signal to cause the actuator to return to its home automatically.
+When the HOME signal is turned ON, the command will be processed at the leading edge (ON edge) of the signal and the actuator will return to its home automatically.

 When the homing is completed, the HEND (homing complete) output signal turns ON.